ProfDrLuigi/WiredServer/README.md

 Be sure that "wired" target is listed in Taget Dependencies Build Phases of Wired Server target.
 If not, add it in order to compile wired binary for Mac.

+If you got the error that the Application can not be opened because it's damaged you must put it out of the Quarantain.
+Type in Terminal:

+  		xattr -rc "/Applications/Wired Server.app"

+ (or another Path where you have the App) and you should be good to go.

 ## License

 This code is distributed under BSD license, and it is free for personal or commercial use.